 IMPORTANT: Never pour cold liquid into a hot engine, as it may crack cylinder head or block.
-DO NOT operate engine without coolant for even a few minutes.
+NEVER operate engine without coolant.

-John Deere TY15161 Cooling System Sealer may be added to the radiator to stop leaks.
+John Deere TY15161 Cooling System Sealer may be added to the radiator to stop leaks on a temporary or emergency basis only.
 DO NOT use any other stop-leak additives in the cooling system.
+Leaks should be permanently repaired as quickly as possible.